 For a functional and straightforward bedside bassinet, look no further than the Baby Delight Beside Me Dreamer.
 It’s safe to use and easy to adjust making it a top choice for many new parents, especially those looking to co-sleep with their newborn.
 Breathable mesh walls allow the baby to sleep soundly and safely, as well as providing you to see your child throughout the night and check on them – without disturbance.
 It’s also incredibly lightweight, making it easy to move.
 The crib also provides a rocking motion to soothe the baby back to sleep gently.
-If you are a new parent looking to stay active, make sure to browse our list of top jogging strollers.

 Lightweight and breathable